Roland Stobbart

-Roland (Rol) Stobbart, (1909 - 1981) was an international speedway rider and promoter who started his career with the Leeds Lions team in 1931.
+Roland Stobbart, (26 December 1909 - 6 March 1981) was an English speedway rider and promoter.
+He earned two international caps for the England national speedway team.

 Biography

 Early days

 Roland Stobbart was born at Aspatria, Cumberland, England in 1909; the eldest of two sons to an haulage contractor.
 Even before he reached maturity one Cumberland newspaper was describing him as, "probably the finest racing motorcyclist in Cumberland.
 A clever, daring rider who does not know the meaning of the word fear."
 He was at that time attached to the Workington Motor Cycling Club.
 By the age of twenty he had met with considerable success on Dirt tracks and Grasstracks throughout the north of England and had successfully taken part in sand races in Scotland.
 When they introduced grass track racing at Whitehaven he became the principal prize-winner.
 In 1930 he entered the senior Manx Grand Prix on the Isle of Man, formerly known as the Manx Amateur Motorcycle Road Race.
 Although he buckled his front wheel half-a-mile from the start he continued the race and the distance of over 200 miles with a soft tyre and a badly bent wheel.
 His average speed was 64.7 miles per hour, and he did the fastest lap at 68 miles per hour.
 Stobbart entered the race in the following two years but despite doing good times in the practice laps he failed to complete either of the races.
 In 1932 he retired after the first lap when he suffered a puncture.